ShadowDraco/reading-notes/401Readings/ExpressRestAPI.md

 - What is an Express Router?

-  -
+  - An express router is a lightweight extension to the express server that can help modularize express servers by dividing the route handlers into their own files and locations.

-By what mean do we initialize express.Router() in an express server?
+- By what mean do we initialize express.Router() in an express server?

--
+  - simply create an instance of express.Router() ahd attach its route to the main server

-What do we use route middleware for?
+- What do we use route middleware for?

--
+  - Route middleware helps do functions before a request is processed in a clean way.
+Checking authentication or validating data is clearly and cleanly done in the middleware!

 ## Things I want to know more about

+- what does an implementation of a rest api with tests and good in depth file structure look like?

 ### Reflection

+- i am very excited to begin learning SQL databases! lets gooooooo!